Heat transfer: Melting

 Melting is a thermal process that results in the phase transition of a substance from a solid to a liquid.
-The internal energy of a substance is increased, typically with in heat or pressure, resulting in a rise of its temperature to the melting point, at which the ordering of ionic or molecular entities in the solid breaks down to a less ordered state and the solid liquefies.
+The internal energy of a substance is increased, typically through heat or pressure, resulting in a rise of its temperature to the melting point, at which the ordering of ionic or molecular entities in the solid breaks down to a less ordered state and the solid liquefies.
 Molten substances generally have reduced viscosity with elevated temperature; an exception to this maxim is the element sulfur, whose viscosity increases to a point due to polymerization and then decreases with higher temperatures in its molten state.

 Modeling approaches

 Heat transfer can be modeled in various ways.

 Heat equation

-The heat equation is an important partial differential equation that describes the distribution of heat (or variation in temperature) in a given region over time.
+The heat equation is an important partial differential equation that describes the distribution of heat (or temperature variation) in a given region over time.
 In some cases, exact solutions of the equation are available; in other cases the equation must be solved numerically using computational methods such as DEM-based models for thermal/reacting particulate systems (as critically reviewed by Peng et al.).